MCBoarder289/sankeyfy/README.md

 The Sankeyfy package aims to simplify the creation of a Sankey visualization through a straightforward function call.
-Simply run the "sankeyfy" function on your dataframe, and it wil output the necessary dataframes for a Sankey chart.
+Simply run the "sankeyfy" function on your dataframe, and it will output the necessary dataframes for a Sankey chart.

 I built this for specifically for use with the **Plotly**  API,